UCL/scikit-surgerydocker/.docs/source/gpu_container.md

 In this demo we are dockerizing [stereo-recon-example](https://weisslab.cs.ucl.ac.uk/ThomasDowrick/stereo-recon-example) program that needs a GPU on the host computer (computer running docker) and Nvidia Driver installed.

 ## About stereo-recon-example program:
-The program is modifed code of [keras-flask-deploy-webapp](https://github.com/mtobeiyf/keras-flask-deploy-webapp) to make it work with the PSMNet model, and predict disparity maps from left/right images.
+The program is modified code of [keras-flask-deploy-webapp](https://github.com/mtobeiyf/keras-flask-deploy-webapp) to make it work with the PSMNet model, and predict disparity maps from left/right images.

 ## Preliminary requirements:
 Before starting make sure that you meet the software and hardware requirement.